 There are several ways to add packages.
 Downloading and using

 dpkg -i works but is very inconvenient.
 The easiest method

 is to use

-and add one of the following unreleased entries from one of the
+add the following unreleased entry and install the

-And unstable from one of the Debian mirrors (see https://www.debian.org/mirror/list for the complete list) carrying this architecture (if apt says it is a "bad archive mirror", try another one):
+Unstable is currently on the standard Debian mirrors (see https://www.debian.org/mirror/list for the complete list) carrying this architecture (if apt says it is a "bad archive mirror", try another one):

 If when doing your first